uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 1. In the **Create a new repository** window fill in the details for your repository:
 * **Name**: `Portfolio`
 * **Description**: `A portfolio of my coding projects`
-* **Local path**: In this case we're going to create a new folder in our Documents click `Choose...` and select Documents - GitHub will create a new folder here for our project to be stored in.
+* **Local path**: In this case we're going to create a new folder in our Documents click `Choose...` and select Documents - GitHub will create a new folder here for our project to be stored in. (generally you want to save this in the project folder you will be working from going forward)
 * Tick the **Initialize this repository with a README** box
 * Leave **Git ignore** and **License** as `None` for now.